samgowda/next-app-custom-boilerplate/README.md

 This project makes use of unit testing to verify code is properly used.

-For unit testing, I use [Jest](https://facebook.github.io/jest/docs/en/tutorial-react.html).
+For unit testing use [Jest](https://facebook.github.io/jest/docs/en/tutorial-react.html).
 To run unit tests, run jest from the root of the project.
 Tests live in the `test/` directory of every feature folder.